junxit/us-congress-bills-115/metadata.md

 - 2018-03-12 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 344.
 - 2018-07-24 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S5312-5314; text: CR S5313-5314)
 - 2018-07-24 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S5312-5314; text: CR S5313-5314)
+- 2018-07-25 — Message on Senate action sent to the House.
+- 2018-07-25 — Received in the House.
+- 2018-07-25 — Referred to the House Committee on Energy and Commerce.